 Business Brokers generally perform a passive service, making a small business available on an open market and handling standardized financial and legal paperwork.
 They typically handle businesses being bought and sold by individuals.
 They are neither equipped for, nor experienced in, handling complex strategies and arrangements, and are often not aware of many factors important to middle-market investors.
 Business brokers also generally do not assist in optimally preparing a business before it goes on the market, and they typically attract individual buyers rather than corporate or strategic buyers who would have more resources and bigger visions as well as be in a position of paying more for the right business.

-It’s important to remember that M&A Advisors are prepared to actively help with strategic preparations long before negotiations begin for the actual sale or purchase of a business.
-M&A Advisors are not just about completing a sale of business ownership for a fee.
-Their focus is on going beneath the surface to understand a business from all angels in order to find ways of solving hidden problems, uncovering hidden value, optimally presenting an arrangement to the other party, finding creative solutions and negotiating an ideal transaction for the party who hired them.
+It’s important to remember that M&A Advisers are prepared to actively help with strategic preparations long before negotiations begin for the actual sale or purchase of a business.
+M&A Consultants are not just about completing a sale of business ownership for a fee.
+Their focus is ongoing beneath the surface to understand a business from all angles in order to find ways of solving hidden problems, uncovering hidden value, optimally presenting an arrangement to the other party, finding creative solutions and negotiating an ideal transaction for the party who hired them.
 The ultimate value of a business may be much higher than it appeared before receiving the services of an experienced Merger and Acquisition Company.

-Summarizing the Distinction Between the Services of Business Brokers and M&A Advisors.
+Summarizing the Distinction Between the Services of Business Brokers and M&A Consultants.

 An easy way to summarize all this for quick recall is to ask yourself how many people it takes to run the business in question.
-If the business is simple enough or small enough to be managed by one person or a handful of people, a single Business Broker should be all you need to handle its sale or purchase.
-If a large team of executives are needed to manage the complexities of the business, you will benefit from employing a team of experts from an Merger and Acquisition Company to manage the preparation and sale, purchase or merger of a business.
+If the business is simple enough or small enough to be managed by one person or a handful of people, engaging the services of Business Brokers should be all you need to handle its sale or purchase.
+If a large team of executives is needed to manage the complexities of the business, you will benefit from employing a team of experts from a Merger and Acquisition Company to manage the preparation and sale, purchase or merger of a business.

 Some things to remember: